-Editor’s note: The following is an excerpt from the forthcoming white paper “A brief history of zero trust: Major milestones in rethinking enterprise security.”
+Editor’s note: This post has been updated to include a link to the now-released white paper “A brief history of zero trust: Major milestones in rethinking enterprise security.”

 Why tell the story of zero trust?

 Many in IT security believe zero trust is a game-changer, a fundamental rethink about enterprise security and protection of the networks and resources that house our best ideas, connect our brightest talent, and grant access to transformative productivity tools.

 But to understand how truly revolutionary the zero trust model is in cybersecurity, it’s necessary to how the idea of zero trust architecture evolved into one that fundamentally overhauls decades-old thinking.